 Consider A Mobile App For Your eCommerce Store

 The decision to purchase is also another key factor.
 Some major retailers here in Australia that have an eCommerce site and an app attached found something interesting.
 This may sound obvious, but it is cool.
-If a person takes the effort to download, they are 61% more likely to have high customer retention for driving quality traffic to your eCommerce website.
+If a person takes the effort to download their app, they are 61% more likely to have high customer retention for driving quality traffic to your eCommerce website.
 They are also more likely to buy from you without second-guessing the price or hesitating.

 The costs behind any of the methods we have mentioned will vary.
 Costs can be either really low or really high.
 While this sounds vague there are a few things that determine the cost.
 For paid ads, you are always going to have the vendor costs.
 They will vary but you can at least set a budget.
 The creation of the campaign content (designs, text, etc) will always vary depending on who is doing it for you.
 The other determining cost with the creation of the campaign is how big the campaign is going to be.
 The more work, the higher the cost to boost eCommerce sales.